expressots/expresso-site-doc/docs/overview/repositories.md

 - Improved testability: the repository can be easily mocked or stubbed in unit tests, allowing for more thorough testing of the business logic without needing to connect to a real data store.
 - Overall, the repository pattern is a powerful tool that can help developers build scalable and maintainable TypeScript applications that are more focused on business requirements and less on technical implementation details.

-We offer an example of Repository pattern implementation in the opinionated template of Expresso TS.

-:::note
-In Expresso TS, we implement the repository pattern in a specific folder called "repository", which is separated from the "provider" folder even though it could be considered as a type of provider.
-We did this to give more emphasis to the repository pattern and make it clear to developers that it should be used in the application.

 By using the repository pattern, we can easily swap out the underlying data storage mechanism without affecting the rest of the application.
 For example, we can switch from using a relational database to a NoSQL database, or even a completely different storage mechanism like a web API, with minimal changes to the rest of the application code.
 Additionally, the repository pattern can make it easier to test the application, as we can use mock repositories to simulate data storage for testing purposes.

+## Example

+We offer an example of Repository pattern implementation in the opinionated template of Expresso TS.

+:::info
+In Expresso TS, we implement the repository pattern in a specific folder called **"repositories"**, which is separated from the **"provider"** folder intentionally, even though it could be considered as a type of provider.
+We did this to give more emphasis to the repository pattern and make it clear to developers that it is an important decoupled that the development of the application could benefit of.
 :::

-Here a code example of a simple repository implementation:
+### Base Repository Interface

 ```typescript
 interface IEntity {